Midland, North Carolina: History

 The Reed Gold Mine, site of the first discovery of gold in the United States, is located east of the town.
-The Reed Gold Mine is now a historic site under state management and is open to the public.
-Visitors to the mine can tour a museum with extensive information and displays on North Carolina gold mining, and can walk through several hundred feet of mine tunnels.
+The mine is now a historic site under state management and is open to the public.
 The area was an important gold mining center in the 19th century; however, gold mining activity in the region predates the founding of Midland.

 The Bethel Church Arbor, John Bunyan Green Farm, and Robert Harvey Morrison Farm and Pioneer Mills Gold Mine are listed on the National Register of Historic Places.

 Geography

+The town is in southern Cabarrus County, about 22 mi by road east of Charlotte.
+The town sits at approximately 500 to 550 ft above sea level.
+The land is gently rolling with no especially high points.

+US Highway 601 and NC 24/27 are the major highways.
+US 601 leads north 14 mi to Concord, the Cabarrus county seat, and south 17 mi to Monroe, while Highways 24 and 27 lead east 19 mi to Albemarle and west into Charlotte.

+According to the U.S. Census Bureau, the town of Midland has an area of 13.3 sqmi, all land.
+Muddy Creek flows through the town just south of its center, leading southeast to the Rocky River, which passes just east of the town.
+Via the Rocky River, Midland is within the watershed of the Pee Dee River.

+Climate

 The climate in Midland is temperate, with chilly winters and hot summers.
 Thunderstorms are frequent in warmer weather.
 Severe weather occurs occasionally, and a few tornadoes have been recorded in Midland and its vicinity.
 Snow accumulations occur on occasion in the winter, and anywhere from zero to three significant accumulations of snow might reasonably be expected in an average winter.
 Accumulating snows generally melt away between snow events, and there is no consistent snowpack in winter.
 Pleasantly warm daytime temperatures may be experienced into November.
 Rainfall averages 40–45 inch per year.